dmurooka/dmurooka/README.md

 ## 🚀 What I'm Building

 ### Pepperoni Booking — Founder & Lead Engineer
-A multi-tenant SaaS booking platform for Pilates, Yoga, and Gyrotonic®/Gyrokinesis® studios.
+A multi-tenant SaaS booking platform for Pilates, Yoga, and Gyrotonic®/Gyrokinesis® studios worldwide.

 I own the system architecture and core domain design, with an emphasis on maintainability, clear separation of responsibilities, and safe evolution as business requirements change.